 In addition, Alison has significant knowledge of the evidentiary issues that arise in defending employment-related claims, including the use of computer forensics to recover electronic data.
 She steers clients through thorny issues to minimize the risk of expensive litigation and provides counseling to effect compliant employment practices, including the use of contingent workers and independent contractors.
 She counsels clients on employee discipline, termination, harassment and discrimination issues, as well as compliance with leaves of absence and laws protecting the disabled.
 She frequently works with:

 - Financial institutions

 - Public entities

 - Service providers

 Alison is a frequent speaker and author, often teaming up with others to provide a broader perspective.
-Recently, Alison conducted a series of webinars with a national payroll company to inform clients of recent changes in employment laws.
-Previously, Alison was a partner at another firm where she was in charge of approval of new client matters and the oversight of accounts receivable for the office.
+She has conducted series of webinars with a national payroll company to update clients of recent changes in federal employment laws.
+Prior to Littler, she was a partner at another firm where she was in charge of approving new client matters and the oversight of accounts receivable for the office.